 Lavender blooms from late June to early August.
 The vibrant purple scenery sprawled across Furano is a sign of early summer for Hokkaido.
 Farm Tomita is one of Hokkaido’s largest tourist attraction site that brings in over 1 million people annually from all over Japan and the world.
-In this guide we will show you the various beautiful flower fields in Farm Tomita.
+Here we will share some of the various beautiful flower fields in Farm Tomita with you!

 Farm Tomita Highlights and Access